BartMassey/ttt-bench/README.md

 pseudocode into a variety of different imperative languages.
 The code is a Tic-Tac-Toe solver: i.e., a search that proves that Tic-Tac-Toe is a draw.
-The search is complete and completely unoptimized, so it searches about 550K positions before proving the draw.
+The search is complete and completely unpruned, so it searches 549946 positions before proving the draw, calling the board evaluator from scratch at each position.

 I split the program across several files, in order to: